Shane McMahon changes the sports-entertainment landscape forever by telling Mr. McMahon that he purchased WCW.03/23/2017 - 11:45

 Maivia also competed in Texas for a short spell, but rose to national prominence when he entered WWE in the late-1970s.
 He was very popular, and well-known partially because of the tribal tattoos that adorned his body; the ink was indicative of his status as a Samoan High Chief, a tradition that would later be carried on by his grandson, The Rock.

 During the final years of his career in WWE, Maivia battled former friend Graham for the WWE Championship while also forming a successful tandem with Bob Backlund.
 When Backlund won the WWE Title from Graham, however, Maivia shocked our fans by turning on his friend and becoming one of the most hated men in the industry.
-Led by "Classy" Freddie Blassie, The High Chief challenged Backlund on numerous occasions, but never walked away with the gold.
-He also still sporadically competed in Hawaii and California as well, beginning a bitter rivalry with another former protégé, Victor Rivera.
+Led by "Classy" Freddie Blassie, The High Chief challenged Backlund on numerous occasions but never walked away with the gold.
+He continued to sporadically compete in Hawaii and California as well, beginning a bitter rivalry with another former protégé, Victor Rivera.

 Maivia was also active outside the ring.
 He helped train numerous future Superstars, such as Graham, Wild Samoan Afa and Rocky Johnson -- who later married Maivia's daughter, despite the High Chief's objections -- and took over the reigns of the NWA's Hawaiian operations in 1980.
 He also played a vile henchman in the 1967 James Bond film You Only Live Twice, perhaps foreshadowing a silver screen legacy that would be carried on by The Rock 35 years later.

 Sadly, Maivia was diagnosed with cancer in 1981 and tragically passed away in June 1982 at the age of 45.
 The original ring name of his grandson, Rocky Maivia, was chosen partially in tribute to the High Chief; in 2008, The Rock paid an even greater tribute to his grandfather by inducting him into the WWE Hall of Fame.